gowtham30/CS-532-Count-Keywords-in-a-file/README.md

 # CS-532-Count-Keywords-in-a-file

-his is a C program to count the number of keywords in a given text file.
+This is a C program to count the number of keywords in a given text file.

 I have used a structure with two entries keyword and count. struct table{